Nurturing Intimacy: How to Initiate Sex in a Long-Term Relationship

 Cuddling often, holding hands, telling each other that you look sexy or desirable, all contribute to feeling more comfortable and excited in the bedroom.
 You’ll find that engaging in intimate moments daily will make initiating sex far more natural.

 Clearly, initiating sex changes as your relationship grows.
 The things that once fueled your passions have evolved as you and your partner begin building a life together.
 Reassess your approach to intimacy for better sex and continued growth as a couple.
-And if you need more help, couples counseling is a great place to get more ideas on how to nurture intimacy.
+And if you need more help, couples counseling and sex therapy are great places to get more ideas on how to nurture intimacy.